snotskie/ttrpg/site/src/world.md

     #### History

+    As a tusk, you are much like a woolly mammoth, only smaller, and capable of speech with other sentient species.
+Your thick hide and fur offers you protection in harsh environments, while your trunk and tusks offer you exceptional dexterity and a natural self-defense.

     #### Abilities

     - Quickly Acclimated

     #### What You Know

+    As a tusk, you would have grown up hearing:

+    - The ptero and tusks believe themselves to be the first species to gain sentience in this land
     - The tusks hold contempt toward the ptero and lucan for something that happened long ago
     - The tusks are upset that their dragons were stolen
-    - Officially, the tusks are ruled by a pantheon of leaders.
-However, the members of the pantheon disagree so much that, in practice, the tusks are organized into a loose set of tribes
+    - Officially, the tusks are ruled by a council of leaders.
+However, the members of the council disagree so much that, in practice, the tusks are organized into a loose set of scattered tribes
-    - The tusks have no central keep
+    - The tusks have a revolving set of capitals, as the tribe politically designated to seat the council rotates after every Three-Year Feast

 !!! details "3.
 Lucan"
     #### Basic Stats